UPenn-RoboCup/UPennDev2/README.md

 #### Torch

-If you would like to test the ognition code, please install torch.
+If you would like to test the cognition code, please install torch.

     git clone https://github.com/smcgill3/torch.git
     cd torch